The Dresden Files characters: "Mac" McAnally

 McAnally, better known as Mac, owns and runs McAnally's, a pub frequented by the magical fraternity.
 The barroom is intentionally laid out in such a manner as to disrupt the flow of magical energies, with the aim of preventing any unexpected manifestations that might be caused by a large assemblage of potentially drunk, inexperienced, or angry wizards.
 It is also noticeably lacking in items of technology that might be found in an ordinary pub, due to the negative effects on technology caused by the presence of a wizard.
 Taller than average, bald, and of indeterminate age (Harry estimates him to be somewhere between 30 and 50), McAnally gives off a sense of strength and wisdom that commands the respect of his clientele.
 Although he is a taciturn individual, when he does choose to voice an opinion, Harry generally considers it to be worth listening to.
-McAnally makes his own dark microbrew beer (always served at room temperature, never chilled) and fantastic steak sandwiches, which he cooks on a wood-burning stove.
+McAnally makes his own dark microbrew beer (always served at room temperature, never chilled) and cooks steaks on a wood-burning stove, serving them as sandwiches and dinner platters.

 McAnally appears to be regarded with some degree of respect by other supernatural groups; his pub is considered neutral ground for all signatories of the Accords.
 This makes his pub a common meeting place for parties in a dispute who want to discuss matters, such as Harry and Don Paolo Ortega negotiating the terms of their duel in Death Masks.
 It also means that it is possible to run into some less than desirable creatures inside the pub.
 Mac keeps a shotgun and a pair of M1911 pistols behind the bar for use in maintaining order.
 Outsiders do not respect the neutrality of the pub, as shown during Cold Days when they attack it while Harry is inside.